Trams in Asia: Mainland China

 However, in the 21st century, a number of tram systems started operating.
 Initially, Tianjin and Shanghai have introduced rubber tired trams for the TEDA Modern Guided Rail Tram and Zhangjiang Tram respectively.
 In 2011, Shenyang city decided to reintroduce the trams to complement its new metro network, then under construction.
 The first three lines of the new system were opened in the southern part of the city on 15 August 2013: Line 1 from New World International Convention & Exhibition Centre to Taoxian street, line 2 from Taoxian Airport to the Olympic Center and line 5 from the Olympic Center to Shenfu New Town.
 A fourth line is under construction.
 A year later, Nanjing opened the new Hexi trams just before the 2014 Youth Olympics.
 After that new tram systems opened in Qingdao, Guangzhou, Shenzhen, Suzhou, Zhuhai, Wuhan, and Huai'an.
 As of 2017, Beijing, Chengdu, Sanya, Wuyishan, Honghe and Haikou have new tram systems under construction.
 While Ningbo, Quanzhou, Zhengzhou, Baotou and Kunshan are planning tram networks for the future.

 Hong Kong

 The tramway system was introduced in the then British colony in 1904.
 The Hong Kong Tramway is a traditional British Isles-style double-decker tramway with street running, along the north shore of Hong Kong Island.
 Since the 1980s, the MTR Light Rail system has opened in the north west New Territories.
 Despite its name, the famous Peak Tram is actually a funicular railway.

 India

 In India, the city of Kolkata has the only operational tram network.
 The tram network in Kolkata is the oldest operating electric tram network in Asia, with the current network operating since 1900.
-Mumbai, Nashik, Chennai, Kanpur, Kochi, Patna and Bhavnagar formerly had tram networks, but all of these were dismantled between the 1930s and 1960s.
+Mumbai, Chennai, Nashik, Kanpur, Kochi, Delhi, Patna and Bhavnagar formerly had tram networks, but all of these were dismantled between the 1930s and 1960s.